profound-labs/forest-path/manuscript/markdown/twain-shall-meet.md

 monastic life very useful for developing a sense for serving and supporting the monastic community.

-\`What impressed me so much about Luang Por was that although he seemed such a free spirit, an ebullient character, at the same time he was very strict with the Vinaya.
+‘What impressed me so much about Luang Por was that although he seemed such a free spirit, an ebullient character, at the same time he was very strict with the Vinaya.
 It was a fascinating contrast.
 In California the idea of freedom was being spontaneous and doing what you felt like; and